Trip Details

 ・Morning exploration of Bund Source area, photographing early Western-style buildings

-・Afternoon visit to French Concession, focusing on art deco architecture and garden villas
+・Afternoon visit to the French Concession, focusing on art deco architecture and garden villas

 Day 12: Traditional Architecture in Modern Context